Skip to content Skip to footer

 Dynamic paywall

-A dynamic paywall model is when the journey adapts to a reader's profile or context, depending on the publisher's strategy.
+A dynamic paywall model is when the conversion journey adapts to a reader's profile or context, depending on the publisher's strategy.

 This is achieved through audience – splitting readers into groups based on factors such as their location, the device they're using to access the website, how they came to arrive on the site, the article they're on, their level of engagement, etc.